 Total extraction time never exceeds four minutes – even if what’s going on during that time does differ.

 With a French Press, you let the coffee stand for (up to) four minutes before depressing the plunger.
 At most, you give it a quick stir again before the final push.

 In contrast, creating a pour-over infusion is four minutes of activity:

-After initially moistening the coffee bed, you have to wait 30 seconds (blooming).
+After initially moistening the coffee grounds, you have to wait 30 seconds (blooming).
 Then you fill up the filter once, wait until the water has drained completely before repeating the process until you’ve used up all the water.

 If you’re new to the game, use a stopwatch at first to time your four minutes and get a feeling for the perfect brewing time.

-Which Coffee is Best for Manual Brewing?
+Which Coffee Is Best for Manual Brewing?

 What if I don’t Have a Coffee Filters?

 Contemplating using a sock?
 Toilet paper?
 Paper towel?
 Heck, there’s no shortage of YouTube videos showing you how to make hot coffee or cold brew sans filter.
 And it’s not as crazy as it sounds.
 Tightly woven fabrics are after all used for permanent filters.
 Paper towels also work – as long as they’re the seriously strong variety.